yangqy03/python_template_706/README.md

 touch requirements.txt
 ```

-## Setup Python Environment (if you're not using a Dev Container)
+## Setup Python Environment (if not using a Dev Container)
-If you're working outside of a dev container, you can manually create and activate a virtual environment.
-If you do so, for consistency, it's recommended to name the environment the same as your repository.
+If working outside of a dev container, one can manually create and activate a virtual environment.
+If one do so, for consistency, it's recommended to name the environment the same as your repository.

 ```bash
 python3 -m venv ~/.IDS706_python_template